-It’s 10.6 kilometres south of Tobermory to reach the turnoff onto Cyprus Lake Road.
+It’s 10.6 km south of Tobermory to reach the turnoff onto Cyprus Lake Road.

 When I visited it had just finished raining hard and by the time I reached the Grotto on the Georgian Bay I could hardly see a thing because of dense fog.
-Fortunately towards the end of my hiking day it started to lift.
-I don’t know how common fog is though I had it again on the second day.
+Fortunately, towards the end of my first day hiking in Bruce Peninsula, the fog started to lift.
+I don’t know how common fog is though I had it again on the second day of hiking too.